SynchronVM/SynchronVM/README.md

-# Sense-VM
+# SynchronVM

 <img src="https://raw.githubusercontent.com/svenssonjoel/Sense-VM/master/logo/bergsget_blue_small.png" width="200" height="250" />

-Sense-VM is a bytecode-vm for microcontrollers such as STM32, and NRF52.
-Sense-VM is based on the Categorical Abstract Machine but is augmented to support Concurrent ML style concurrency.
+SynchronVM is a bytecode-vm for microcontrollers such as STM32, and NRF52.
+SynchronVM is based on the Categorical Abstract Machine but is augmented to support Concurrent ML style concurrency.

 ## MPLR 2021 paper snapshot